wp-plugins/ads-campaigns/readme.txt

 4. View analytics

-Create and monitor Google Adwords and Facebook Ads from your wordpress site!
+Create and monitor Google Adwords and Facebook Ads from your wordpress admin!

 This plugin also comes with an **Ad Buddy** system that lets you **Automatically Optimize** all your Google Adwords campaigns and Facebook Ad campaigns, for better results.